ELGAS Knowledge Hub

 The indicated heating areas would be adjusted down by 5% for each of the following conditions: houses built on pillars (non-slab), no carpets on floors, no drapes on windows, or a ceiling height exceeding 2.4m.

-This must also be factored in when selecting the best gas heater for sale that meets this adjusted heat output.
+This must also be factored in when selecting the best LPG heater (LPG gas heater) for sale that meets this adjusted heat output.

 Deduct an additional 10% if the area does not have ceiling insulation.

-Please note that this is only a guide, and individual home designs and situations may vary.
+Please note that this is only a gas heater guide, and individual home designs and situations may vary.

 Same as the previous example, but in this case, your ceilings are over 2.4m, and you have wood flooring instead of carpeting.